fredrikbryntesson/support.vidhance.com/content/android/gettingstarted.md

 ## Configuring Android makefiles
 ### Android.mk
 Inside the Nexus 6 folder you can find Android.mk which is used as a makefile when building with ndk-build.
 We provide wrapper implementations for a number of camera HAL versions.
 You need to edit the makefile to use the sources for the HAL version you intend to use with your device.
-In the example Android.mk you will see the sources from HAL 3.2 included in the makefile.
+In the example Android.mk you will see the sources from HAL 3 included in the makefile.
 Simply change the folder to the correct version.
 ```
 LOCAL_SRC_FILES := \
-    ../hal3.2/VidhanceWrapperHAL.cpp \
+    ../HAL/CameraHAL.cpp \
-    ../hal3.2/VidhanceWrapperFactory.cpp \
+    ../HAL/CameraWrapper.cpp \
-    ../hal3.2/VidhanceWrapper.cpp \
+    ../HAL/CameraWrapperFactory.cpp \
-    ../hal3.2/StreamMonitor.cpp \
+    ../HAL/HAL3/CameraHALWrapper.cpp \
-    ../hal3.2/VideoProcessor.cpp \
+    ../HAL/HAL3/VideoProcessor.cpp \
     ../vidhance/rotation_sensor/SensorReader.cpp \
     VidhanceProcessor.cpp \
+LOCAL_CFLAGS += -DHAVE_PTHREADS -DHAL_3_2
 ```
 ### Application.mk
 In this file you can specify which Android API level you are building for.
 A complete list can be found [here](https://source.android.com/source/build-numbers.html).